-Thanks to the ever-changing regulations and requirements for implementing a surcharge program, it can be difficult to adopt and implement a compliant program.
-Not only do the card brands have their own rules and requirements for running a compliant program, there are also rules at the state and federal level.
+Thanks to the ever-changing regulations and requirements for a surcharge program, it cannot be easy to adopt and implement a compliant program.
+Not only do the card brands have their own rules and requirements for running a compliant program, but there are also rules at the state and federal levels.
 If a merchant is looking to reduce his credit card processing fees by implementing a surcharge program, the last thing that merchant wants is to be hit with a fine from the card brands.

-To help de-mystify surcharging, we’ve put together a summary with the latest information.
+To help de-mystify surcharging, we’ve compiled a summary with the latest information.

-Surcharging is an additional fee charged by a merchant to the consumer for the use of a credit card payment for goods or services.
-This allows merchants to offset some of their credit card processing fees by accessing a fixed percentage rate or fixed dollar amount on top of the cost of their product and/or service for any customers paying with a Visa, Master Card, Discover or American Express credit card.
+Surcharging is an additional fee charged by a merchant to the consumer for using a credit card payment for goods or services.
+This allows merchants to offset some of their credit card processing fees by accessing a fixed percentage rate or fixed dollar amount on top of the cost of their product and/or service for any customers paying with a Visa, Master Card, Discover, or American Express credit card.

 How is Surcharging different from Cash Discounting?

 A cash discount is when a business owner offers a discount to a customer who pays by cash or check.
-A surcharge is when a business adds an additional fee to purchases made with a credit card.
+A surcharge is when a business adds a fee to purchases made with a credit card.

 Can a surcharge be applied to a debit card transaction?